Chicagohucise/Activation-tool/README.md

+Got it, here's the updated README:

+---

-Activation Tool Usage Instructions
+# Activation Tool Usage Instructions

-Introduction
+## Introduction
 The Activation Tool comprises multiple VBScript files within the project folder.
 Each script serves to activate specific software based on user preferences.
 Successful activation will be indicated by a confirmation message displayed after execution.

-Usage
+## Usage
-Download the Project Folder:
+1. **Download the Project Folder**:

-Download the entire activation_tool folder to your computer from the GitHub repository or any other source.
+    - Download the entire `activation_tool` folder to your computer from the [GitHub repository](https://github.com/your-username/activation-tool) or any other source.

-Preparation:
+2. **Preparation**:

-Before activating your target software, ensure that the software is closed.
+    - Before activating your target software, ensure that the software is closed.

-Select Desired VBScript for Activation:
+3. **Select Desired VBScript for Activation**:

-Navigate to the activation_tool folder on your computer.
+    - Navigate to the `activation_tool` folder on your computer.
-Browse through the VBScript files available based on your activation requirements.
+    - Browse through the VBScript files available based on your activation requirements.

-Run the Selected VBScript:
+4. **Run the Selected VBScript**:

-Right-click on the chosen VBScript file.
+    - Right-click on the chosen VBScript file.
-Select "Open" to execute the script.
+    - Select "Open" to execute the script.
-Wait for the script to execute.
+    - Wait for the script to execute.
 Upon successful activation, you'll see a confirmation message.

-Notes
+## Notes
-Internet Connection: Ensure your computer is connected to the internet during the activation process.
+- **Internet Connection**: Ensure your computer is connected to the internet during the activation process.
-Antivirus Software: Some antivirus software may flag VBScript files as potentially harmful.
+- **Antivirus Software**: Some antivirus software may flag VBScript files as potentially harmful.
 If encountered, consider temporarily disabling the antivirus or adding the script to the antivirus whitelist.

-Contributions
+## Contributions
-If you have any improvements or suggestions, feel free to raise issues or submit pull requests on the GitHub repository.
+If you have any improvements or suggestions, feel free to raise issues or submit pull requests on the [GitHub repository](https://github.com/your-username/activation-tool).

-License
+## License
-This activation tool is open-sourced under the MIT License.
+This activation tool is open-sourced under the [MIT License](LICENSE).
 Refer to the license file for details.

+---